kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- In clusters with a big number of existing finished Workloads (1000s, 10000s, ...) it may take some time to delete all previously finished Workloads that qualify for deletion.
-Since the reconciliation loop is effectively synchronous it may impact reconciling new jobs.
-From the user's perspective it may seem like the kueue's initialization time is really long for that initial run until all expired objects are deleted.
-Unfortunately there's no good way of mitigating this without complicating the code.
-A potential improvement would be to have a special internal queue that deals with deletion outside of the reconciliation loop or deleting expired objects in batches so that after a batch of deletions is completed all expired objects that are left would be skipped over until the next run of the loop but it'd increase  its against the synchronous nature of the reconciliation loop.
+- **R**: In clusters with a large number of existing finished Workloads (thousands, tens of thousands, etc.), it may take a significant amount of time to delete all previously finished Workloads that qualify for deletion.
+Since the reconciliation loop is effectively synchronous, this may impact the reconciliation of new jobs.
+From the user's perspective, it may seem like kueue's initialization time is very long for that initial run until all expired objects are deleted.\
-The author proposes to include it as part of the documentation
+**M**: Unfortunately, there is no easy way to mitigate this without complicating the code.
+A potential improvement would be to have a dedicated internal queue that handles deletion outside the reconciliation loop, or to delete expired objects in batches so that after a batch of deletions is completed, any remaining expired objects would be skipped until the next run of the loop.
+However, this would go against the synchronous nature of the reconciliation loop.

 ## Design Details